timols/sublime-text-2-packages/BeautifyRuby/README.md

 #Update

+  2013-04-01
+  Updated to work with Sublime Text 3
+  Continue using in ST2 as usual using Package Control.

+  To install in ST3, clone the repo and copy the "BeautifyRuby" folder into the "Packages" folder.

+  Restart ST3

+  2013-01-11
+  @zelig adds erb template support

+  2013-01-09
+  @zelig adds pre-save support

   2012-09-30
   @danryan adds file_patterns to settings file.
 Thanks!

   ```ruby
   "file_patterns": [ ".rb", ".rake", "Gemfile", "Rakefile" ]
   ```

   2012-04-08
   Now aligns arguments within parens "()" on multiple lines. eg.